yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

   },
 };

-// Recommended: omit the second parameter or set it to undefined const yuno = await Yuno.initialize(publicApiKey, undefined, options);
+const yuno = await Yuno.initialize(publicApiKey, undefined, options);
 ```

 ## What's next?

-Learn about the additional configurations from the Lite SDK accessing [Complementary Features](#complementary-features).
+Learn about the additional configurations from the Lite SDK by accessing [Complementary Features](#complementary-features).
 You can also access other functions available on the Yuno Web SDK:

 * [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand
 * [Payment Status](doc:payment-status): Update the user about the payment process